-We're not saying every brand you've never heard of is bad, but there's a reason why some are household names and some you only ever see crop up in a sale.
-Odds are, if we haven't reviewed the devices from a certain brand then they aren't worth buying.
+We're not saying every brand you've never heard of is bad, but there's a reason why some are household names and some only ever crop up in a sale.
+The odds are, if we haven't reviewed devices from a certain brand then they aren't worth buying.

 7. If you're shopping for tech, know the lifecycles

 Most technology, including smartphones, TVs and tablets, is released on a one-year cycle, so you only need to wait 12 months before there's a shiny new device to get excited about.

 Big tech companies will do their best to tempt you into buying their latest release, but the forgotten device celebrating its first birthday could still be more than adequate, and it's also far more likely to be on sale.